cjacker/opensource-toolchain-8051/README.md

 ~~https://github.com/x893/C2.Flash and http://akb77.com/g/silabs/jump-to-silabs-step-1/: using stm32/arduino to program C8051. (**verified, not work**)~~

 ## for Silicon Labs EFM8

 EFM8 can be programmed with C2 protocol or with UART bootloader.

 ### with C2

-There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol except ['ec2-new'](https://github.com/cjacker/ec2-new), although there are some opensource projects trying to implement C2 protocols with GPIO or arduino, but all of them don't work as expected or have very limited device support and need verified.
+There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol except ['ec2-new'](https://github.com/paragonrobotics/ec2-new.git) with my improvement to add EFM8 support.
+Although there are some other opensource projects trying to implement C2 protocols with GPIO or arduino, but all of them don't work as expected or have very limited device support.

-You can use ['ec2-new'](https://github.com/cjacker/ec2-new) with UDA to program some EFM8 mcu.
-For usage of 'ec2-new', please refer to above 'C8051 section'.
+You can use ['ec2-new'](https://github.com/paragonrobotics/ec2-new.git) with UDA to program some EFM8 models.

+For usage of 'ec2-new', please refer to above 'C8051F section'.

 SiLabs also officially provided [linux utils to program C8051 and EFM8](https://github.com/cjacker/siliconlabs-c8051-efm8-utils) as mentioned in 'C8051 section', include `device8051` to detect device, `flash8051` with usb debug adapter and `flashefm8` with jlink.